marialuquea/Eventsually/ReadMe.md

 ## Coursework 2

-### Eventsually, a flask app used to find evemts near you and post your own
+### Eventsually, a flask app used to find events near you and post your own

 #### To run the program: